 Ko Hong, or Hong Island, can easily be the most famous and visited of all of Krabi’s famous islands.
-It is not too far from the shores, and that means you can almost visit the island all year long.
-But believe me, the rainy season is not good for any island, no matter how beautiful they are.
+It is not too far from the shores, and that means you can almost visit the island all year.
+But believe me, the rainy season is not good for any island, no matter how beautiful it is.

 The best time to be there is from November to April each year.
 Other months are subject to rain and storms.
 We were there just before May, and the weather was relatively nice and bright.
 Lucky us.